Exploring Milky Way rotation curves with Gaia DR3: a comparison between $\Lambda$CDM, MOND, and General Relativistic approaches: Dynamical models for the Milky Way

 We consider the distribution of cold dark matter within the $\Lambda$CDM scenario to follow the Einasto density profile \cite{Einasto1965}, namely

+where $\rho_{\rm s}$ is the characteristic density, $r_s$ the scale radius, and $\alpha$ the shape parameter.
 Consistently with the prescriptions of \cite{liConstantCharacteristicVolume2019}, the parameters of the Einasto profile are written in terms of the halo concentration $C_{200} \equiv r_{200}/r_s$, where the virial radius $r_{200}$ is defined such that the enclosed average density is 200 times the critical density of the Universe, i.e. $\rho_{200} = 200 \rho_c = 75 H_0^2 / (\pi G)$, with $H_0 = 67$ km s$^{-1}$ Mpc$^{-1}$ \cite{planckcollaborationPlanck2013Results2014, duttonColdDarkMatter2014}; from here, the rotation velocity and the enclosed halo mass at the virial radius are then

 With this redefinition, the following boundaries are set: $0<C_{200}<100$, $10<V_{200}$ [km s$^{-1}$] $<500$, and $0<\alpha<2$ \cite{liConstantCharacteristicVolume2019}.
 Three prior distributions, coming from $N$-body simulations within the $\Lambda$CDM cosmology, are then imposed to constrain the parameters: \begin{itemize} \item Stellar Halo Mass (SHM) relation \cite{mosterGalacticStarFormation2013}: